asrvd/cappy/README.md

 ## Prerequisites
 - Imgur client ID and secret.
 You can generate one for free [here](https://api.imgur.com/oauth2/addclient).
-- You will be ased for th ID and Secret on first time usage of cappy.
+- You will be asked for the ID and Secret on first time usage of cappy.

 ## Usage
 Install the package from pypi.